wireapp/wire-server-deploy/offline/docs.md

   the kubenodes can reach cassandra and on which the cassandra nodes communicate among eachother.
 Your private network.
 * Similarly `elasticsearch_network_interface` and `minio_network_interface`
-  should be set to the private network interface to too.
+  should be set to the private network interface as well.

 ### Configuring Restund